bolafayo/personalblog/README.md

 -Contributions are always welcome!

-- Want to contribute?
+ -Want to contribute?
 Here’s how:

 -Fork the repository